-Where the Roman past is layered with the medieval and the modern, a visit to Tarragona in Spain means being able to lose yourself in centuries of living history, preserved in its stratum of golden structures and hidden levels.
+Where the Roman past is layered with the medieval and the modern, a visit to Tarragona, Spain means being able to lose yourself in centuries of living history, preserved in its stratum of golden structures and hidden levels.

-The coastal city of Tarragona in northeastern of Spain is known for its scattering of ancient Roman ruins from its days of a colony known as Tarraco that was founded in 218BC.
+The coastal city of Tarragona in northeastern Spain is known for its scattering of ancient Roman ruins from its days of a colony known as Tarraco founded in 218BC.
 While not the only Roman city of Spain, this was the very first Roman city beyond the Western Empire stronghold on the Italian peninsula.

-A new city built on top of an ancient city, the fun of exploration in the UNESCO assemble of sites in Tarragona is in being able to piece together the old and new, the latter of which has either replaced the former or which has yet to be uncovered and preserved.
+A new city built on top of an ancient city, the fun of exploration in the UNESCO assemble of sites in Tarragona is to piece together the old and new, the latter of which has either replaced the former or has yet to be uncovered and preserved.